gagandeep1997/User-onboarding-system-cutshort-assignment/README.md

 # Onboarding-System
-This is a simple onboarding system where you can create your own workspace.
+This is a simple onboarding website where you can create your own workspace on Eden.
+It contains simple validation for validating the input.

 <b>Tech Stack</b>
 1. React